 It is possible that jury trials be cancelled for various reasons.
 Below are a few of many examples a jury trial may be cancelled:

 - An attorney may have requested a continuance due to conflicting schedules,

 - The State may have requested a continuance,

 - The defendant and/or his/her attorney may have plead prior to trial, etc.

 When a jury trial is cancelled, in most cases citizens have already been summoned and there is no immediate method for notifying you that your service is not needed.

-If you are scheduled for tomorrow’s jury trial, click on the link above.
+If you are scheduled for tomorrow’s jury trial:

 - If it has not been cancelled your appearance is required.